ArenKDesai/Aren-s-Notes/Intro to Algorithms/Divide and Conquer.md

 What is the algo?
 Algorithm: 2nd half of mergeSort.
 Take the lowest level of the mergeSort tree and merge upwards.
 This is $s2^sn$, as there are $s$ levels and at most $2^s$ nodes with length $n$.

-What is the recurrance relation
+What is the recurrance relation for runtime in terms $n,s$?

 ### CountSort